E-Hajj/Ahmad/README.md

  2. Line up the 10 and 3 pin sockets to their corresponding connection as seens in this picture, Then solder.
  ![PCB](image/PCB_BottomViewV1.jpg)
  3. Once completed you must check if all pins are fully covered in solder an are stable.
- 4. To make sure all connections are fine and the board isnt damage you must use a digital multi meter and measure the resistance
+ 4. To make sure all connections are fine and the board isnt damage you must use a digital multi meter and measure the resistance between each ports.
+The readings should be overload for the ports that shouldnt be connected.
+The corresponding pin to pin should show a little resisitance.

  ## 3D Printing